-- Projects must provide annual financial reports prepared by Certified Public Accountant. - 2) Report of the utilization of restricted units by project must be submitted to the County, as required. - 3) Projects subject to review by Palm Beach County Office of the Inspector General and the Palm Beach County Internal Auditor. - 4) Compliance reviews will be conducted by the County.
+- 1) Projects must provide annual financial reports prepared by a Certified Public Accountant. - 2) Report of the utilization of restricted units by project must be submitted to the County, as required. - 3) Projects subject to review by Palm Beach County Office of the Inspector General and the Palm Beach County Internal Auditor. - 4) Compliance reviews will be conducted by the County.

-2. FUNDING CRITERIA AND PROCESS (approved by the BCC on October 3, 2023)
+2. FUNDING CRITERIA AND PROCESS

-The BCC maintains the right to modify the following sections of the Bond Allocation Criteria Process at any time.
+The BCC maintains the right to modify the following sections of the Bond Proceeds Allocation Process at any time.